Skip to content

 Role

-For students and non-students that are interested in conducting PhD research with Jens, please email an academic CV and a brief summary of your research interests to jens.roeser@ntu.ac.uk.
-PhD projects can focus on various areas of psycholinguistics and dyslexia research.
-Projects can intend to address research questions such as
+For students and non-students that are interested in conducting PhD research with me, please email an academic CV and a brief summary of your research interests to jens.roeser@ntu.ac.uk.

 Research areas